-- Push salt TTL: the lifetime of an authentication request sent to the smartphone. - Learn timeout: the time the QR code used for enrolment is valid for the user to scan. - Auth salt TTL: the lifetime in which the out-of-band authentication needs to be accepted before authentication fails. - TOTP Length: the length of the OTP token used for backup authentication - TOTP step: the time a TOTP is shown on screen before the next OTP is generated.
+- Push salt TTL: the lifetime of an authentication request sent to the smartphone. - Learn timeout: the time the QR code used for enrolment is valid for the user to scan. - Auth salt TTL: the lifetime in which the out-of-band authentication needs to be accepted before authentication fails. - TOTP Length: the length of the OTP token used for backup authentication - TOTP step : the time a TOTP is shown on screen before the next OTP is generated.
 Default 30 - TOTP time window: the time in seconds in which the TOTP entered is accepted.
-Default 300 - Server URL: URL of Advanced Authentication server to where the smartphone app connects for authentication.
-For example, http://<AAServerAddress>/smartphone (/smartphone cannot be changed).
-Use http only for testing and https in a production environment.
-You will need a valid certificate while using https.
+Default 300 - Server URL: URL to where the smartphone app will connect for authentication.
+Please use http only for testing and use https in a production environment.
+You will need a valid certificate when using https.